hadashiA/VContainer/README.md

 Actually, There is a problem in doing this fundamentally.
 If you write the delegation object in the class code, it means tight coupling at the source code level.
-The only way to exclude a non-interesting dependency from a class is to pass from outside.
+The only way to exclude a unconcerned dependency from a class is to pass from outside.

 Then, if your class receives dependencies externally, need help from outside.
 DI is a technique that facilitates a place to resolve dependencies completely outside.